Only 78 Dresses Created

 This is our vision for a perfect holiday party dress, but of course she can wear it all year round!
 She will love the soft texture of the velvets and will enjoy feeling perfectly elegant.

-- Velvet dress for girls in pink and purple with a full circle skirt.
+- Velvet dress for girls with a full circle skirt.

-- Contrasting panels in alternating pink and purple velvet.
+- Contrasting panels in alternating purple velvet and our exclusive orange and pink floral on purple.
 So divine and beautiful, it's a show stopper!

-- Fully lined on the inside, no itchy seams.
+- Fully lined on the inside bodice, no itchy seams.

 - Cover stitch detail on the neckline, sleeves, and hem.